thanasisn/SDR_enhancement_LAP/article/article_doc.md

 One of the goals of this study was to quantify the OI related to CEs.
-A key issue for achieving this goal is to define a threshold for the CE identification, representative of the clear-sky irradiance at the time of each GHI measurement.
+A key issue for achieving this goal is to define a threshold for the CE identification, representative of the cloud-free irradiance at the time of each GHI measurement.
 This depends on the selection of the appropriate atmospheric parameterization for the RTM simulations.
-The implementation of the long-term change in AOD, discussed in section, allows capturing a large part of the natural variability of clear-sky GHI.
+The implementation of the long-term change in AOD, discussed in section, allows capturing a large part of the natural variability of cloud-free GHI.
 However, the short-term variability of AOD cannot be taken adequately into account when using monthly values in the model simulations.
 We tried different approaches to strengthen the robustness